 - The cost of new customer acquisition is high in every industry.
 Businesses make that kind of investment in the hope of converting their audience, upselling to them, and creating a long-term sustainable revenue.
-With GDPR in place, the existing customers can completely opt out of receiving any upsell offers, thus bringing down the ROI that the business had made on their acquisition.
+With GDPR in place, the existing customers can completely opt-out of receiving any upsell offers, thus bringing down the ROI that the business had made on their acquisition.

 Under these circumstances, the businesses might rethink their customer acquisition strategy and perhaps, tone down their advertising and marketing efforts until the returns they receive are proportional to the investment they make on such activities.

-That would be a wrong strategy!
+That would be the wrong strategy!

 The Silver Lining

 The GDPR is a set of complex rules and challenges, but there is light at the end of the tunnel.
-GDPR consent for direct marketing provides terrific opportunities to agile businesses to rethink their marketing strategies.
+GDPR consent for direct marketing provides terrific opportunities for agile businesses to rethink their marketing strategies.
 Especially direct marketing techniques, and create a meaningful differentiation between their competitors.

 In other words, join what you cannot fight.